AndrewMcBurney/blog/README.md

 ## Status
 This repo is currently a work in progress.
 Contributions are welcome!

-*Unfortunately, due to being in a school term right now, I'm making slow progress on this, but I hope to have most of the emacs keybindings implemented soon since Mac already has some by default.*

 ### Emacs
 #### Movement
 | Keybinding    | Description                | Implemented             |